danielharrell/open-eyes-lect-2017-18/Open.md

 that look open, and even have that look not merely, but truly, in an appearance of openness to be praised?

-Or to ask this question from another direction, suppose the difference between true openness and mere openness is something like the difference between letting in and getting in.
-But how can we distinguish letting in from getting in, except in light of a power to keep certain things, like corpses and suitors, out?
+We can ask this question from another direction.
+For suppose the difference between true openness and mere openness is something like the difference between letting in and getting in.
+But how can we distinguish letting in from getting in, except in light of a power to keep certain things out, like corpses and suitors?
 The power, that is, to be closed?
 And even if this is also a power to be open, the exercise of it would seem to involve a choice that encompasses what we are open to, and in that sense encloses it.
 We could think of this enclosure as a boundary of recognition, that not